functional-things/functional-things/README.md

-# Functional Tools
+# Functional Things

 This is a repository of all my personal tools for functional programming in TypeScript.
-Since this library relies _heavily_ on TypeScript's type system, it won't be useful for applications in Vanilla JavaScript or using typecheckers like Flow.
+Since this library relies _heavily_ on TypeScript's type system, it won't be useful for applications written in Vanilla JavaScript or projects that use typecheckers like Flow.

-## Modules
+## Packages

+### `@functional-things/everything`

+This package requires and exports all other Functional Things packages.

-### `composition`
+### `@functional-things/compose`

-The `composition` module provides two versions of functional composition:
-`compose` and `composeRight`. `compose` performs function composition in the listed order, so the function passed as the first parameter is applied first.
-While this is not traditionally how function composition works, it's much easier to reason about.
-Those looking for a more traditional compose function, there's `composeRight`, which applies functions in the reverse of listed order.
+This package provides function composition utilities.

-### `maybe`
+### `@functional-things/maybe`

-The `maybe` module is the smallest module in the lot and quite possibly pointless.
-This module provides a generic "option" type whose value is either that of the type parameter, or null.
+This package provides a Maybe type.
+(So simple it's actually embarassing.)

-### `optics`
+### `@functional-things/optics`

-The `optics` module is the module I am so far most proud of.
-This provides types for lenses and prisms, as well as a function for composing optics together.
+This package provides functional optics (lenses, prisms; sometimes called "functional references") and a utility for composing optics together.
-For now, optic composition is in listed order.